-If you’re an iPhone user, I’m sorry to disappoint: the Pixel Watch is only compatible with Android and Pixel devices.
+If you’re an iPhone user, I’m sorry to disappoint you: the Pixel Watch is only compatible with Android and Pixel devices.

 Google hasn’t confirmed the processor inside the Pixel Watch, one of the main pain points of past Android smartwatches.
 If Google goes custom like the Tensor CPU on its Pixel phones, it could offer better battery life than the last generation of subpar Android smartwatches running on Qualcomm’s middling chips.
 It could also help facilitate on-device Assistant capabilities so that you can command the watch much faster than its predecessors.